DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Note: This is a Work In Progress and has not been officially released.
 ======================================================================

-* See README.rst for high level information about how to navigate the full documentation.
+* See `README.rst <../README.rst>`_ for high level information about how to navigate the full documentation.

 This document describes how to use the WSI DeID software with the major use case of deidentifying Whole Slide Images (WSIs).